pankaj-0301/Smart-News-and-Portfolio/README.md

 - **Portfolio News:** See news filtered for your holdings.
 - **AI Analysis:** Click "AI Analysis" to get sentiment and impact summary for your portfolio.

-## 💡 Notes
-- If broker API integration is not possible, portfolio is simulated via user input.
-- News sources are scraped or fetched from free APIs (customize as needed).
-- AI analysis uses Gemini API (Google AI).
-You must provide your own API key.

-## 📄 License
-MIT